ali-avani/mailu-docker/README.md

 # Installer

-Python script to download all of media from private Telegram channel and upload them to custom channel.
+Bash script to install and config mailu server.

 ## Installation